-Remember, (1) the solution your customers needs is (2) your specific product, so let that inspire every step of your ad copy writing.
+Remember, (1) the solution your customers’ needs are (2) your specific product, so let that inspire every step of your ad copywriting.

 Filter Low Quality Traffic Using Calls To Action

 So far we have discussed “giving your clients what they click for” and “connecting what you write to your clients”.
-Now we should focus on making sure that these two strategies can achieve the best results possible by further weeding out all that low-quality traffic that costs money but doesn’t convert.
+We should focus on ensuring that these two strategies can achieve the best results possible by further weeding out all that low-quality traffic that costs money but doesn’t convert.
 This is where an effective Call To Action steps in.